stefano-pogliani/spogliani.net/README.md

 ## Publishing
 The site is published to GitHub Pages as a user site.
-This requires the `master` branch to store the rendered site so `source` is the main branch for this repo.
+The `published` branch will store the rendered site and the `source` is the main branch for this repo.

-The `public/` directory is a [git worktree](https://git-scm.com/docs/git-worktree) pointing to `master` so updates can be published more easily.
+The `public/` directory is a [git worktree](https://git-scm.com/docs/git-worktree) pointing to `published` so updates can be published more easily.

 ```bash
 # Remove currently published version.